dainst/idai-field/server/README.md

 mix phx.server
 ```

-FieldHub is now runnig at http://localhost:4000 as a sync target for your desktop client.
+FieldHub is now running at http://localhost:4000 as a sync target for Field Desktop.
 If you want to access the CouchDB directly, you can do so at http://localhost:5984/_utils.

 ## Building a new docker image version